 Have you or someone you love been physically abused in an assisted living facility?
-Do not hesitate to contact a reputable Memphis nursing home physical abuse lawyer at Gatti, Keltner, Bienvenu & Montesi, PLC for help ensuring your abuser and other liable parties are held accountable.
+Do not hesitate to contact a reputable Memphis nursing home abuse lawyer at Gatti, Keltner, Bienvenu & Montesi, PLC for help ensuring your abuser and other liable parties are held accountable.
 Contact our office for a free, no-obligation consultation today to learn what to expect when you decide to proceed with your nursing home abuse complaint.

 Defining Physical Abuse in Nursing Homes

 When nursing home residents are physically mistreated or neglected, their healthcare providers can be found liable for physical abuse.
 Your nursing home physical abuse lawyer in Memphis, TN, at Gatti, Keltner, Bienvenu & Montesi, PLC, will need to gather the evidence to prove that your loved one’s health care team failed to take the necessary steps to prevent the abuse from occurring.

 Although many assume that physical abuse is hitting, kicking, punching, spitting, scratching, or any other type of physical violence, physical abuse can also include neglect.
 Here, your loved one may not receive the necessary medication, enough food or water, or be denied basic hygiene.
 This leads to malnourishment, dehydration, in the development of bedsores.

 Contact Our Firm Today

 Start With a Free, No-Obligation ConsultationFree Case Review